avast/scala-server-toolkit/site/docs/subprojects/pureconfig.md

 ## Toggle
-Sometimes is useful to be able to disable some functionality via config.
+Sometimes it is useful to be able to disable some functionality via config.
 That usually means to add a new boolean field to particular configuration case class.
-You have to be aware about this new field when you work with the configuration and check the value of it to enable/disable particular functionality.
+You have to be aware of this new field when you work with the configuration and check the value of it to enable/disable particular functionality.

 `Toggle` is more safe approach for this pattern as it can be either `Enabled[T]` or `Disabled`.
 So it will force you to deal with the possibility of disabled functionality.